How Did Great Britain React To The Continental System

 Why did European countries comply with the Continental System?

 Many complied out of fear of French invasion.
-Others did so reluctantly, and some actively resisted.
+Also, others did so reluctantly, and some actively resisted.
 Compliance was uneven and often superficial.

 How did smuggling help Britain survive?